deschuyteneerj/ws-three.js/README.md

 Three.js is a powerful tool that makes use of WebGL to render 3D computer animations in HTML canvas and without much efforts.
 The source code can be found [here](https://github.com/mrdoob/three.js/).

-You can see the result of our workshop by clicking [here](http://tanoshiibot.me/ws-three.js/).

 ## How to install and use three.js on my web page ?